yaodi833/traj_similarity/README.md

 # traj_similarity

-# This is an review of existing methods for calculating trajectory similarity.
+# This is a review PPT of trajectory similarity measures.